I run my own company

 Customers want to quickly and conveniently pay for goods and services.
-The possibility of making a card payment or e-payment is a facility, owing to which you can gain a lot of new customers.
-Learn more about the operation of non-cash payments.
+The possibility to pay by card or make e-payments is a facility that allows you to gain a lot of new customers.
+Learn more about the handling of non-cash payments.

 Conducting business involves risks and responsibilities.
 You should ensure that the business is safe for you, your workers and business partners.
 In the section Secure business you can find out more about the rules for secure conduct of business.

 Have you come up with an interesting and innovative product?
 Your goods are selling well and you are afraid that competition might copy them?
 You need to know that your ideas, products, trademarks and solutions are your intellectual property and they can be subject to legal protection.
 Find out more on protection of intellectual property in your business.Share Print